ernestovv85/FullstackOpen-Exercises-Part0/diagrams.md

     G -->H[Browser refreshes list of notes on page]

-    C -- POST Request--> D
+    C -- "POST Request"--> D
-    F -- Response with the new note --> G
+    F -- "Response with the new note" --> G
 ```